hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/getting-started-cmd-line.md

 **Sample Applications**

-There are 3 sample Javascript applications that use the Fabric Composer Client API to perform operations on the business network.
+There are 3 sample Javascript applications that use the {{site.data.conrefs.composer_full}} Client API to perform operations on the business network.
 These are applications that specific to the business network that has been defined in this Digital Property Network.

 * `node cli.js landregistry submit`  This applications connects, and submits a transaction.
 * `node cli.js landregistry list`   This lists the contents of the asset registries that have been defined in the business network.
 * `node cli.js landregistry bootstrap` This applications puts some pretend assets into the registries to work with.

 ### Completed!
 We have downloaded the Hyperledger docker containers and stated a fabric.
-We have used the Fabric Composer Command line to deploy and update the DigitalProperty Network.
+We have used the {{site.data.conrefs.composer_full}} Command line to deploy and update the DigitalProperty Network.
 We have used some Javascript applications in node.js to list assets and submit transactions to work on those assets.
 A simple change and update has been made to one of the transaction functions.

 If you want to continue exploring, check out our other Getting Started guides: